-- You can continue to feed it daily as you have been, and in another seven days there will be enough starter for another batch of bread.
+- You can continue to feed it daily as you have been and use sourdough discard in sourdough pancakes or sourdough biscuits.

 - You can also feed it daily with as little as one tablespoon of flour and water – enough to continue daily growth but not produce a large quantity of starter.